PrintNode/PrintNode-JS/README.md

 By default an instance of `PrintNode.WebSocket` won't do anything until you tell the server what you want.

-TO get some scales data:
+To get some scales data:

 ```javascript
 function authenticate (authData) {